-If parents are late more than three times (in a six-month period without making prior arrangements) they will be asked to make other child care arrangements for their child.
+If parents are late more than three times (in a six-month period without making prior arrangements) they will be asked to make other childcare arrangements for their child.
 If a personal emergency occurs, parents should notify the Centre before closing time so that we will be aware of the difficulty.
 In the event that a parent or authorized person fails to pick up a child by closing time, the following action will be taken unless suitable arrangements have previously been made:

-- At 5:15 pm the staff will attempt to contact the person (s) named by the parent as alternate caregiver. - At 5:35 pm the Program Manager and / or an Operational Board Member will be contacted, and appropriate arrangements will be made for your child.
-A note will be left with the RCMP stating where your child can be picked up. - Late pick up fees are \$1.00 / minute for every minute after 5:00 pm - Transportation: All parents are responsible for delivering or picking up their own child from the program.
+- At 5:15 pm the staff will attempt to contact the person (s) named by the parent as alternate caregiver. - At 5:35 pm the Program Manager and / or an Child Care Board Member will be contacted, and appropriate arrangements will be made for your child.
+A note will be left with the RCMP stating where your child can be picked up. - Late charges of \$10.00 for the first 5 minutes late, and \$10.00 per minute after this per child for every minute after 5:00 pm - Transportation: All parents are responsible for delivering or picking up their own child from the program.
 Childcare staff is not permitted to transport children home from the program.
 Should the program require transportation for field trips or special outings, a school bus or a van will be provided.
 A driver maintaining a class 4 driver's license will be used.